The Great Flood Story

 Over time, the lands replenished with food sources and the medicine people restored their healing powers.

-The resilience of the people allowed them to enter an era of ta swa7s ts’its’ap, establishing leagues of professionals that created value chains and wealth.
+The resilience of the people allowed them to enter an era of ta swa7s ts’its’ap, establishing leagues of professionals who created value chains and wealth.

-The people were humbled by the chaos they endured and celebrated the fact that they are the direct descendants of those that survived and kept the ways of our people alive.
+The people were humbled by the chaos they had endured and celebrated the fact that they were direct descendants of those who survived by keeping the ways of our people alive.

 Untitled 1 1